-Note that this synoptic scale explanation for the link between seasons with stronger vorticity centres in AEWs and enhanced WMRG activity differs markedly from the argument made by Nicholson (2009) that enhanced season-average precipitation in years of strong AEW activity was a result of greater time-mean ascent in the rain-belt and a stronger TEJ.
-The stronger precipitation must be associated with stronger ascent (through the time-mean thermodynamic budget typical of the tropics) and together they are related to a stronger meridional circulation, southward flow in the upper troposphere and a stronger TEJ to the south of the rain belt.
+Note that this synoptic-scale explanation for the link between seasons with stronger vorticity centers in AEWs and enhanced WMRG activity differs markedly from the argument made by Nicholson (2009) that enhanced season-averaged precipitation in years of strong AEW activity was a result of greater time-mean ascent in the rain belt and a stronger TEJ.
+The stronger precipitation must be associated with stronger ascent (through the time-mean thermodynamic budget typical of the tropics) and together they are related to a stronger meridional circulation, southward flow in the upper troposphere, and a stronger TEJ to the south of the rain belt.
 This is a diagnostic relationship, not a causal one.
-In the following section, the differences in seasonal-mean zonal flow between years with strong and weak AEWs will be calculated and then in Sections 6d and 6e they will be used as input to diagnose the Doppler-shifting of WMRG waves and to wave propagation theory to explain why wave activity is greater when the TEJ is strong.
+In the following section, the differences in seasonal-mean zonal flow between years with strong and weak AEWs will be calculated and then in sections 6d and 6e they will be used as input to diagnose the Doppler shifting of WMRG waves and to wave propagation theory to explain why wave activity is greater when the TEJ is strong.

 c.
-Difference in basic zonal flow between years of strong and weak AEW activity

-Figure 13 shows seasonal-mean zonal winds in the upper and lower troposphere, averaged for the 6 strongest and 6 weakest AEW years and the difference between them.
+Difference in basic zonal flow between years of strong and weak AEW activity strongest and six weakest AEW years and the difference between them.
 In the lower troposphere, the difference in the zonal winds is small with the easterly flow being slightly weaker over 0°-15°N in strong AEW years.
 Note that on a meandering jet, if the meanders (or waves) have greater amplitude then the zonal average of the flow has a weaker magnitude, even if the wind speed along the curvy jet core is the same.
 This effect may explain the slight reduction in easterly flow in years of strong AEWs.